 "These reports marked the first time that either PBS or WNET learned of this request," PBS said Wednesday.

 Gates and PBS said in April they didn't censor the slave-owner details.
-Instead, more interesting ancestors of Affleck emerged and Gates chose to highlight them instead in the show that traces the ancestry of well-known guests.
+Instead, more interesting ancestors of the actor emerged and Gates chose to highlight them instead.

-But in an email exchange between Gates and Sony Pictures chief executive Michael Lynton, Gates asks Lynton for advice on how to handle Affleck's request.
+But in an email exchange between Gates and Sony Pictures co-chairman and chief executive Michael Lynton, Gates asks Lynton for advice on how to handle Affleck's request.

-"Here's my dilemma," says Gates in one email, dated July 22, 2014, "confidentially, for the first time, one of our guests has asked us to edit out something about one of his ancestors — the fact that he owned slaves.
-Now, four or five of our guests this season descend from slave owners, including (documentary filmmaker) Ken Burns.
+"Here's my dilemma," says Gates in one email, dated July 22, 2014 — "confidentially, for the first time, one of our guests has asked us to edit out something about one of his ancestors — the fact that he owned slaves.
+Now, four or five of our guests this season descend from slave owners, including (prolific documentary filmmaker) Ken Burns.
 We've never had anyone ever try to censor or edit what we found.
 He's a megastar.
 What do we do?"

 Lynton replied that it all depends on who knows that the information was in the documentary already.